kusumi-unit/WinTILD/README.md

 # WinTILD

 WinTILD is open-source software for detecting a Transient Increase of the effective Local Diffusion (TILD) in the 2D single-molecule trajectory data.
-It is developed in C++ and is using the following external libraries:
+It is developed in C++ and is using the following external library:

 - [Microsoft Foundation Class (MFC)](https://docs.microsoft.com/en-us/cpp/mfc/mfc-desktop-applications?view=msvc-150)